Europe East ATLAS of Plucked Instruments

 tambura

-The body of this tambura is carved from one piece of wood, but deeper than the Bulgarian tambura.
-The top half of the pine front is made from dark coloured wood, with a pattern.
+The body of this tambura (and the beginning of the neck) is carved from one piece of wood, but is deeper than the Bulgarian tambura.
+The top half of the pine front is made from dark coloured wood, with a wavy border.
+It has a round soundhole.
+The entire instrument is varnished.

-The long neck has metal frets, and the fingerboard is level with the soundboard.
-The tuning head is flat, with tuning machines from behind.
+The neck and tuninghead are made from one piece of wood.
+The fingerboard is made of different wood, and level with the soundboard.
+It has metal frets.
+The tuning head is flat, with tuning machines from behind - two on each side.

-The strings (in two double courses) run over a loose wooden bridge to a mandolin-like stringholder at the edge of the body.
+The 4 metal strings (in two double courses) run over a loose wooden bridge to a mandolin-like stringholder at the edge of the body.
 Tuning could be : dd aa.

 Playing is with a plectrum, to accompany folk singing or other instruments.